 It really is so quick and easy to find your valuation as well, so you can get yourself prepared in advance and not have to worry about not being confident when looking to buy or sell.

-No damage - If you can maintain your car's general condition, then its chances of selling on at a good price is high.
+No damage - If you can maintain your car's general condition, then its chances of selling at a good price are high.
 It can be the difference between you getting your car's overall valuation or below your expectations.

 The car's colour - It may seem materialistic, but the colour of a car can be a deal-breaker for many people.
 Neutral colours such as black, white, grey and silver are the top sellers, while the likes of brown, pink, orange and yellow may be harder to shift.
 Buyers may like the model and condition of the car you're selling but may be put off by the colour and would unlikely be keen on buying to then change the paintwork.

 Additional features - If you have extras within your car that you added when buying, such as a rear-parking camera or built-in sat-nav, then you may have more of a chance of selling at a good price.
 Anything that makes driving that little easier for buyers will make it more marketable.

 Modifications - Some changes to cars might not necessarily put a potential buyer off, but it's worth noting that certain things can make insurance more difficult to obtain.
 When modifying your car, you should think about the future.
 Just because you like something now, doesn't mean someone else will four years down the line.